 Meals + Coffee: ₩30,000 (around ₱1,500 or $27)

 Miscellaneous (Admission tickets, Alcohol, Snacks, Grocery Items): ₩30,000 (around ₱1,500 or $27)

 As we can see, one then needs at least ₩100,000 (around ₱5,000 or $100) to get by in a day.
-This is exactly why most travelers would recommend having this figure for one's daily spend.
+This is exactly why most travelers who have been to Korea would recommend having this figure for one's daily budget.
 (Of course, this excludes shopping money as well as airfare costs.)

 But do I really need this much money, you ask?
 Not exactly.
-If you'd like to travel on a light budget, there are tons of ways to trim down your expenses and stretch your peso or dollar:
+If you'd like to visit Korea on a light budget, there are tons of ways to trim down your expenses and stretch your budget:

-If you really prefer to be in the center of all action, such as famous shopping districts and night markets, you will find capsule hotels and hostels in Myeongdong that can offer ₱650-1,100 per night, give or take.
+If you prefer to be in the center of all action, such as famous shopping districts and night markets, you will find cheap capsule hotels and hostels in Myeongdong or Mapo-gu that can offer ₱650-1,100 per night, give or take.

-When I stayed in Seoul, I booked Namsan Guest House through Airbnb.
+When I stayed in Seoul, I booked Namsan Guesthouse through Airbnb.
 Their nightly rate was only around $17 per night (₱890), which is definitely not bad for the amenities and convenience they offer.
-Since this was my first booking via the app, I even managed to score a discount of ₱1,600, which is almost the cost of 2 nights in the guest house!
+Since this was my first booking via the Airbnb app, I even managed to score a discount of ₱1,600, which is almost the cost of 2 nights in the guest house!

 You can also spend a night at a jjimjilbang, which is a Korean sauna with sleeping quarters.
-These saunas typically charge around ₱350-P700 (around $6-13) for one night.
+These saunas typically charge around ₱350-700 (around $6-13) for one night.